 WORKSHOPS & WEBINARS

-For senior executives and directors, we help stimulate new management approaches by introducing social science methods into an integrated approach for cyber ecosystem management.
+For senior executives and directors, we help stimulate new management approaches by introducing social science methods into integrated cyber ecosystem management.

 International Webinar: Australian Cyber Security after Mega Data Breaches